 Rong Chen Temple (Phnom Kulen)

 The site would have likely been a pivotal feature of the ancient city of Mahendraparvata, once covering the Kulen Mountain plateau, which was the precursor to the great city of Angkor that lies on the plains below.
+Its scale is somewhat hidden by the terrain and present-day trees, yet one could imagine it dominating the surrounding landscape and nearby temple cluster in its day.

 The temple itself is a large multi-tiered pyramid built entirely from laterite blocks.
 The three-level structure sits atop a quite large area that drops off on its northern and eastern sides, supported by a retaining wall of laterite.
 On the southern side of the site, fronting the pyramid, you can see where sandstone was quarried from the same natural slab that probably supports part of the pyramid structure.